Applying to MS in EPP

 - What will be the biggest challenge for you in graduate school?
 What strengths do you bring with you?

-- Describe how your work, research, educational or other life experiences have prepared you for graduate study in this program.
+- Describe how your previous experiences have prepared you for graduate study in this program.
 In particular, draw from previous research, project, or work experiences.

 Letters of recommendation (3)

 Three letters of recommendation must be submitted by applicants to the MS in EPP program.
 Letters are typically written by professors or work supervisors.
 At least one of your three recommendations must be from a professor at the educational institution last attended.